tiramizoo/osc-plugin/README.md

 Adds attributes length, height and width to articles.

   1. Change database with patch.sql
-  2. Change fies with patch.diff or manually as described in patch.txt
+  2. Change fies with patch.diff or manually as described in patch.md

 Delivery plugin
 ---------------